BlackSilverFox/ResearchProjectGP/README.md

   * https://www.behaviortree.dev/decoratornode/

 ### Implementation of both FSM and BT in the zombie project
-When trying to make the bot AI, I at first sketching only a BT.
+When trying to make the bot AI, I at first started sketching only a BT.
 However, this behavior tree ended up getting really large, plus I was still getting used to how the tree worked, so I made a lot of mistakes in this sketch.
 On top of that, other students with large trees ended up having the compiler run out of heap space, having to restructure the tree into smaller chunks.<br/>
-After playing with some ideas and "rules" I would need to make my bot survive, I realized that there are only 3 (or 4, depending on how you group things) different ways of handling things, and that switching between these main groups need a very small amount of checks.
+After playing with some ideas and "rules" I would need to make my bot survive, I realized that there are only 3 (or 4, depending on how you group things) different ways of handling things, and that switching between these main groups needed a very small amount of checks.
 This immediatly made me think of finite state machines.<br/>
-On top of that, one of these groups could be done by a simple functioncall to a algorithm, and didn't even need a full behavior tree to work.<br/>
+On top of that, one of these groups could be done by a simple functioncall to an algorithm, and didn't even need a full behavior tree to work.<br/>
 I ended up with this structure:

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/FSM_ZombieAI.png)

 For the transitions, I only have three:

 * Enemy spotted
 * Item/house spotted
 * None spotted

 "None spotted" means I can safely explore, and it is this state that simply does a call to the pathfinding algorithm.<br/>
 On the other hand, if I do spot something, whether that be a house, an item, or an enemy, my bot needed to do a lot more and more complex behavior, so here I did use a behavior tree.<br/>
 I ended up with two small behavior trees (although I do have some comments on this - more on that later) and one simple state machine.
 Easy to follow the logic, easy to debug, easy to maintain.